Skip to main content

 It’s Easy.
 Here’s Where to Find It on Your Unit!

-After reading all the benefits, this simple regiment can make for you and your home it’s hard to say no to doing it.
-The best news about this is that changing your air filter is incredibly easy!
+After reading all the benefits this simple regiment can make for you and your home, it’s hard to say no to doing it.
+The best news is that changing your air filter is incredibly easy!
 The hardest part of changing your air filter is locating the filter on your unit.
-Most filters are located in the blower compartment of your furnace, from there you just remove the cover, pull out the dirty one, and replace it with the same sized filter.
+Most filters are located in the blower compartment of your furnace, from there, you remove the cover, pull out the dirty one, and replace it with the correct filter.

 Just a few friendly tips from your friends at A&R!